Nursing Home Falls · PA | NJ

 Elder Abuse & Nursing Home Neglect

 Most falls that happen at nursing homes are, with proper care and supervision, entirely preventable.
-When a fall occurs at a Philadelphia / PA and NJ nursing home it is commonly the result of nursing home neglect.
-If your loved one has suffered an injury as a result of a fall at a Philadelphia / PA or NJ nursing home, contact nursing home attorney, Brian P. Murphy and he will take the time to listen to all your concerns, answer your questions, and inform you of your rights.
+When a fall occurs at a PA (including Philadelphia) or NJ nursing home, it is commonly the result of nursing home neglect.
+If your loved one has suffered an injury as a result of a fall at one of these nursing homes or assisted-living facilities in New Jersey, Pennsylvania, or even Philadelphia, you owe it to yourself and your loved one to immediately contact Nursing Home Attorney Brian P. Murphy, and he will take the time to listen to all your concerns, answer your questions, and inform you of your rights.

-Many times, falls occur at Philadelphia / Pennsylvania and New Jersey nursing homes because of inattentive care providers.
-Although many elderly nursing home residents are at risk of falling due to various limitations, nursing home falls do not have to occur with the frequency as often as they do in Philadelphia / Pennsylvania and New Jersey nursing homes.
+Many times, falls occur in Pennsylvania and New Jersey, or even Philadelphia nursing homes because of inattentive care providers.
+Although many elderly nursing home residents are at risk of falling due to various limitations, nursing home falls do not have to occur with the frequency as often as they do anywhere in the city of Philadelphia or the states of Pennsylvania and New Jersey nursing homes.
 When nursing home staff members take the time to conduct proper assessments of at-risk residents and put sufficient fall precautions in place, they drastically reduce the likelihood of falls occurring.

 Risk Factors for Nursing Home Falls